God's Purpose for You

 You have everlasting life.
 One day you will shine like the stars for ever and ever.
 In the meantime, a purification process needs to take place.
 ‘Many will be purified, made spotless and refined’ (v.10).
 As well as leading yourself, lead others ‘on the right path to life’ (v.3, MSG).
 God’s purpose for you is not that you should sit around waiting for Jesus’ return to redeem the world.
 He wants your life to make a difference now.
 You are called to be a blessing to those around you.

 We are called to help each other in our discipleship.
 I am very grateful for the encouragement, support and challenge over the years of close Christian friends, as well as of older, wiser mentors.
 It is so helpful to have mentors, and to be willing in turn to help those younger in faith than us.
 As we challenge and help each other we all grow in our discipleship.

 Daniel was told, ‘And you?
 Go about your business without fretting or worrying.
 Relax.
 When it’s all over, you will be on your feet to receive your reward’ (v.13, MSG).
 What a wonderful promise this must have been for Daniel.
 He had worked so hard both in his business life and in his work as a prophet.
 Now rest would come and God had allotted to him an inheritance.

 Psalm 139 is my favourite psalm.
-It is the first place in the Bible I turn to when I feel troubled.
-Wherever I am in the world – whether near or far from home – however I’m feeling, I find great comfort in verse 10: ‘even there your hand will guide me, your right hand will hold me fast.’
+It is the first place in the Bible I would turn to when feeling troubled.
+Wherever I am in the world – whether near or far from home – however I’m feeling, as it says in verse 10: ‘even there your hand will guide me, your right hand will hold me fast.’

 Verse of the Day